 Again a consultant will brief you on all this and what you need to do and what you need to adhere to like doing your temperature probes and recording when things are delivered.

 To read about the requirements and see the checklist on what to do when opening a food business visit the Food Standards Agency website.

 The NCASS offers various levels of membership, starting at £199, which include food safety and hygiene training.

 Obviously as with any business, when you employ people you need to hold all the usual employers' licenses.

 You can potentially start for very little money if you launch with a low-fi stall rather than a van.
 But if you want to start with a van a small catering unit would set you back between £15,000-£20,000 and the bigger the van the higher the cost.

-You must also factor in the cost of renting the pitch - depending on the location the price of a pitch can start at a few hundred pounds per month and increase the more popular the location.
-Leather Lane market in Londond charges around £400 per pitch per month.
+You must also factor in the cost of renting the pitch - depending on the location the price of a pitch can start at a few hundred pounds per month, and increase, the more popular the location.
+Leather Lane market in London charges around £400 per pitch per month.

 Start small, market your idea, test it out and make sure people like it before you get a market and a pitch so you know you can bring people in.

 In the catering industry it is very difficult to do anything on your own, so try and have at least one person working with you to take some of the pressure.